theKashey/faste/README.md

 By default `@busy` will queue messages, executing them after leaving busy phase.
 If want to ignore them -  instead of `@busy`, you might use `@locked` phase, which will ignore them.

+PS: You probably will never need those states.

 # Licence
  MIT